Induction

 Each individual piece of coursework has its own deadline defined in MMS.
 After this deadline, lateness penalties apply, and work may not receive formative feedback.

-As already described, failure to achieve an overall continual assessment average of at least 4, taking into account lateness penalties, will result in failing a module without right to reassessment.
+As already described, failure to achieve an overall coursework average of at least 4, taking into account lateness penalties, will result in failing a module without right to reassessment.

 See also target feedback timescales.